'My goal is to have a career full of new challenges and constant learning...'

 ‘My goal is to have a career full of new challenges and constant learning.
 This is why I am doing a PhD, to teach me how to research and how to continue applying what I learn to new projects.’

-She will be studying within the Mechanical and Aerospace Engineering Department for her PhD as an extension of her studies at UC in Mechanical Engineering.
+She is studying within the Mechanical and Aerospace Engineering Department for her PhD as an extension of her studies at UC in Mechanical Engineering.

-‘I am looking to specialise in Control Engineering and Dynamic Modelling, which I think is fascinating because it can be applied to areas outside of engineering, such as studying the human body and natural phenomenon,’ she says.
-‘One of my potential supervisors is looking at the communication of bees when they move hives, as well as working with dancers and composers and looking at the mathematics of their creative decisions.’
+‘I specialise in Control Engineering and Dynamic Modelling, which I think is fascinating because it can be applied to areas outside of engineering, such as studying the human body and natural phenomenon,’ she says.

-Choosing to study Engineering at UC was an easy choice for Rebecca.
+Choosing to first study Engineering at UC was an easy choice for Bec.

 ‘I chose Canterbury because of the two main engineering schools in New Zealand Canterbury had the better university lifestyle.
 I like that the campus had its own suburb and student area.
 I also wanted to move away from home to somewhere different.’